jiritobolka/gooddata.github.com/_posts/2011-11-07-Adding-User-To-Project-Using-API.md

 ## Add user to a project

 Let's continue with our story, this is not the end.
 Remember what we want to do?
 Sure, we would like to add user to a specific project.
-How to do it?
+How do we do it?
 Use POST `.json` to following resource:

 <p>
 <center><img src="{{ site.root }}/images/posts/add-user-to-project.png" alt="Add user to project"></center>